yjs/y-redis/README.md

 - **Database agnostic:** You can persist documents in S3-compatible backends, in Postgres, or implement your own storage provider.

+### Licensing

+Currently, this project is proprietary.
+This software is mainly targeted for large companies that want a scalable y-redis backend.
+Please contact me to buy a
+license: <kevin.jahns at pm.me>

 ### Components

 Redis is used as a "cache" and a distribution channel for document updates.